Russia faces turmoil, says former diplomat who resigned over war | Politics

 The vast army of a former superpower has been humbled on the field of battle by a much smaller Ukrainian force backed up with weapons, intelligence and advice from Western powers led by the United States.
 Tens of thousands have died on both sides, according to U.S. intelligence.
 RUSSIA'S COLLAPSE?

 Bondarev, who casts himself as a "diplomat in exile" who stepped off the "crazy train", is the son of an economist at the foreign trade ministry and an English teacher at Moscow's elite State Institute of Foreign Relations (MGIMO).
-He cautioned that any ceasefire would simply give Putin more time.
+He details how diplomats who cabled made-up repetitions of Russian propaganda back to Moscow were rewarded.

+"Diplomats who wrote such fiction received applause from their bosses and saw their career fortunes rise," Bondarev said.
+"Moscow wanted to be told what it hoped to be true - not what was actually happening.
+Ambassadors everywhere got the message, and they competed to send the most over-the-top cables."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)